mpenning/ciscoconfparse/README.md

 ## Cisco IOS Factory Usage

-CiscoConfParse has a special feature that abstracts common IOS / NXOS / ASA / IOSXR fields; you will see this in CiscoConfParse code as parsing the configuration with `factory=True`.
-A simple example of a fraction of these pre-parsed fields follows; many variables are simply called out for future quick reference.
+CiscoConfParse has a special feature that abstracts common IOS / NXOS / ASA / IOSXR fields; at this time, it is only supported on those configuration types.
+You will see factory parsing in CiscoConfParse code as parsing the configuration with `factory=True`.
+A simple example of some these pre-parsed fields follows; some variables are not used, but simply called out for quick reference.

 ```python
 from ciscoconfparse import CiscoConfParse